JOIN US AS A FACEBOOK FAN

 Narcissistic Eve and Uxorious Adam.
 When Eve eats the forbidden fruit of the Tree of Knowledge in John Milton's Paradise Lost, her decision to tell Adam of her disobedience turns on two suppositions.
 If her transgression is kept secret from God, Eve's augmented knowledge might increase Adam's love for her, and perhaps cause her to be more equal or even superior to Adam.
 However, her death is assured if God has seen her wrongdoing.
 In this alternative, God may provide Adam with another woman, rendering Eve extinct.

-Paradise Interposed.
+Paradise Interposed Discussion.
 In John Milton's Paradise Lost, what happens to Adam during the morning after Eve suggests they divide their work and she leaves him alone?
 Does Adam keep working?
 Is he worried enough to search for Eve?
 Does he have a presentiment that Eve has fallen?
 Discover the startling events Milton left out of Paradise Lost in my poem Paradise Interposed.

-P.I.
-Discussion.
 A Comparison of Paradise Lost and Paradise Interposed.

 Copyright © Elmer G. Wiens: EgwaldTM Web Services